 As is typical with Kasie West, this book has a strong theme of family.
 Sophie lives with her mom and brother after her dad left them.
 She finds herself pushing her mother away and selfishly only caring about her problems without knowing her mom’s side of the story and personal struggles.
 However, amidst this family drama, Sophie is able to grow and learn that family and friends are the most important.
 Gunnar, Sophie’s little bother, is also so wholesome, and I enjoyed how their relationship is portrayed.

-Maybe This Time is a cute summer read that takes place over the course of nine different events.
+Maybe This Time by Kasie West is a cute summer read that takes place over the course of nine different events.
 I loved both the main characters as well as the side characters, and the theme of family adds more meaning to the book.
 I would definitely recommend this one, or any of Kasie West’s books, to those looking for the perfect contemporary.